 There is a good chance you will be asked to serve another base at some time, which will require you and your children to move.
 It can be hard on your children to switch states, attend new schools and meet new friends, so be honest and upfront with them and make sure they know what to expect with your position.

-To prepare for the challenges, here are a couple steps to take:
+To prepare for the challenges, here are a couple of steps to take:

 Find a caretaker

-One of the more essential parts to your plan should be to find someone to look after your children when you are deployed or otherwise unavailable.
+One of the more essential parts of your plan should be to find someone to look after your children when you are deployed or otherwise unavailable.

 You can turn to family members or close and local friends.
 Inquire if they are willing to be the children’s guardian if you are asked to leave.